ZhiYangAng/Chocolate-Customer-Dashboard-PowerBI/README.md

 </p>

 ### **Excel**
-The raw data were downloaded from Kaggle and loaded in Power Query via Excel to examine the data quality followed by conducting data preprocessing.
+The raw dataset was sourced from Kaggle and imported into Power Query to perform data quality assessments and initial preprocessing.
 <p align="center">
   <img src="media/excel/1.png" width="900" title="Successful Loaded">
   <br>
 </p>

 Here is the found data error:
-1. The country and city under stores table are not tally.
-(Assuming that the value in the city correct while country incorrect)
+1. The country and city values under stores table did not align.
+(Assuming that the cities mapped to the incorrect country)
 <p align="center">
   <img src="media/excel/2.png" width="900" title="Country_Error">
   <br>